It’s not rocket science

 How can you afford all this travel?

-I build and maintain websites for companies and organisations.
-This can be done from any location throughout the world so back in 2010 I decided to give away most of my stuff, pack up and store my valuables, leave my rented apartment with just a couple of bags and take a one way ticket to Australia to pursue life on the road for a while.
-I watch my budget very closely, but also throw caution to the wind and follow my heart because as long as it’s still beating I don’t intend to miss a moment!
+I build and maintain websites for companies and organizations.
+This can be done from any location throughout the world so back in 2010 I decided to give away most of my stuff, pack up and store my valuables, leave my rented apartment with just a couple of bags and pursue life on the road for a while.
+I watch my budget very closely, but also throw caution to the wind and follow my heart because as long as it’s still beating.
+I don’t intend to miss a moment!

 Some of the pictures are crap!